rk134/ih8sn/README.md

 FORCE_BASIC_ATTESTATION=0
 ```

+- Note that if you set FORCE_BASIC_ATTESTATION=1, this will also copy patched `libkeystore-attestation-application-id.so` to your system.
+Patch can be found [here](patches)

 Notes:
 - Use # or remove it from config to disable spoofing that property.
 - You don't need to spoof all the properties.